codahale/veil/docs/design.md

 To eliminate this possibility, `veil.schnorr` encrypts both components of the signature with a protocol effectively keyed with the signer's public key in addition to the message.
-An attack which recovers the plaintext of either signature component in the absence of the public key would imply that either SHA-256 is not collision-resistant or that AES-128-CTR is not PRF secure.
+An attack which recovers the plaintext of either signature component in the absence of the public key would imply that either SHA-256 is not collision-resistant or that AEGIS-128L is not PRF secure.

 ### Indistinguishability From Random Noise

-Given that both signature components are encrypted with AES-128-CTR, an attack which distinguishes between a `veil.schnorr` and random noise would also imply that AES-128-CTR is distinguishable from a random function.
+Given that both signature components are encrypted with AEGIS-128L, an attack which distinguishes between a `veil.schnorr` and random noise would also imply that AEGIS-128L is distinguishable from a random function over short messages..

 ## Encrypted Headers